Cover Image

 For some time Alfa Romeo’s fastest-ever production car, the Giulia Quadrifoglio has a significant problem.
 The world isn’t big enough - it’s WAY too fast!

 Happily, even when using a fraction of its capabilities to complete a journey, it is absolutely thrilling, a complete joy.
 Want to have a relaxing run?
-Pop it into Advanced Efficiency mode, close the exhaust valves and cruise.
-Under 77mph the cylinder deactivation activates and you're effectively running a 1.5L 3cyl single turbo and you can see 40mpg.
+Pop it into Advanced Efficiency mode, close the exhaust valves and cruise in comfort.
+Under 77mph the cylinder deactivation switches in and you're effectively running a 1.5L 3cyl single turbo and you can see 40mpg.
 (Personal best over 100 miles, 37mpg.
-(The full 6 cyliders will reactivate as required, for example to heat the catalytic convertor for efficienc, and it's unnoticeable in either direction.)
+All 6 cyliders will reactivate as required, for example to heat the catalytic convertor for efficiency, and it's unnoticeable in either direction.)

 Want to take it on track, as I have briefly at Curborough sprint circuit and on the AROC National Alfa Day parade?
-Select Dynamic or Race, suspension firmed up, valves open and you can have an absolute ball.
+Select Dynamic or Race mode, suspension firmed up, valves open, and you can have an absolute ball.

-I’ve owned Alfa Romeos of many kinds since the 1980’s and enjoyed them all – this one though is just so very, very, special.
-A car you can genuinely fall head over heels in love with.
+I’ve owned Alfa Romeos of many types since the 1980’s and enjoyed them all – this one though is just so very, very, special.
+A car you genuinely fall head over heels in love with.
 The team got it so right.
 A full 5 stars.